Stay up to date with notifications from The Independent

 Already, the drugs’ maker, Danish pharma company Novo Nordisk, is undertaking trials with dementia patients, with full results expected in 2025.

-A study from Oxford University recently published in The Lancet this month examined over 100 million US patient records and found that those prescribed Ozempic had lower rates of cognitive decline and also, experienced lower nicotine cravings – although all patients in the study had diabetes and researchers warn that further trials are needed.
+A study from Oxford University recently published in The Lancet earlier this year examined over 100 million US patient records and found that those prescribed Ozempic had lower rates of cognitive decline and also, experienced lower nicotine cravings – although all patients in the study had diabetes and researchers warn that further trials are needed.

 Early signs, however, are hugely encouraging, mostly down to the fact that semaglutide, the drug that Ozempic and Wegovy are brand names for, works, by activating the GLP-1 receptors in the brain.
 And these GLP-1 receptors have been found to calm bodily inflammation – a key factor in triggering or exacerbating serious disease.